SupraAXES/SupraRBI-VNC/resources/guacamole.md

     > Username: *https://github.com*<br>
     > Password: *{}*<br>

-2. Integrated installation with containers, dynamic session to https://www.google.com, with audio on.
+2. Integrated installation with containers, shared session to https://www.google.com, with audio on.

     > *NOTE: Please ensure the guacd container is in the same network as the SupraRBI-VNC server*. <br>
     >